 e) Also creates a sense of belonging very quickly.

 Show them what they’ll be doing on their first day, first week and maybe even the first 60 days.
+But before that, make sure you have a template for their onboarding.
+You could be doing this with an employee onboarding excel templates that are easily available on the internet.
+However, it is always safe and wise to use onboarding software.
+This will add cadence to everything from employee onboarding training to best employee experiences.
 You can even consider having a detailed plan set up on a Trello board.
 Again, this will directly impact time to productivity, positively.
 Your new hires will feel informed and ready to take on what’s coming.
-The practise also ensures that they have a lot of clarity on what they’ll be doing and makes them feel significant in their new team.
+The practice also ensures that they have a lot of clarity on what they’ll be doing and makes them feel significant in their new team.

 Onboarding means a new person inside an old environment.
 Your new hires are getting inside a place where people already know each other and would probably feel alien and reserved to ask, say or do anything.
 Make sure your new hire does not feel this way.
 And the best and easy way to achieve it is by being available for your new hire, anytime they need.
 Clarify all their doubts, their possible doubts, doubts they never knew they had and also be available for them for anything.
 This is one of the most effective ways to build a strong connection with your employee and also incorporate the employee-friendly culture.